vkernel/NSX-Security-Framework/README.md

 - **Policies Module**
   - `emergency_policy_id` - ID of the emergency security policy
   - `environment_policy_id` - ID of the environment security policy
+  - `application_policy_ids` - Map of application policy IDs by key
+  - `application_policy_ids_ordered` - List of application policy IDs in YAML order
-  - `application_policy_id` - ID of the application security policy
+  - `application_policy_keys_ordered` - List of application policy keys in YAML order
   - `policy_count` - Count of policies created for each tenant
   - `rule_count` - Count of rules created for each policy type

 These outputs can be useful for debugging, reporting, or integrating with other systems.
+The order-related outputs are particularly valuable for validating that policies are created in the intended sequence.